Sprunkles137/yomih_sekiro/character_sheet.md

 ### Loaded Umbrella

 A defensive option better than Deflect.
-It has longer parry frames (10 → 15-16) and allows the Wolf to move forward and backward while blocking attacks.
+It allows the Wolf to move forward and backward while blocking attacks, and can parry grab attacks.
 Costs 2 Spirit Emblems.

 - [x] Implement.
 - [ ] Animate.